Apartments in 46567

 1 BR 2 BR

-Syracuse Rent Prices Increase From April to May
+Syracuse Rent Prices Decrease From November to December

-Syracuse rent prices increased over the last month.
-From April to May, the city experienced a 0.13% increase for the price of a one-bedroom apartment.
-The rent price for a Syracuse one-bedroom apartments currently stands at $786.0.
+Syracuse rent prices decreased over the last month.
+From November to December, the city experienced a 0% decrease for the price of a one-bedroom apartment.
+The rent price for a Syracuse one-bedroom apartments currently stands at $.

-When we take a look at the two-bedroom comparison from April to May, Syracuse experienced a 0.57% increase for the price of a two-bedroom apartment.
-The rent price for a Syracuse two-bedroom apartments currently stands at $881.0.
+When we take a look at the two-bedroom comparison from November to December, Syracuse experienced a 0% decrease for the price of a two-bedroom apartment.
+The rent price for a Syracuse two-bedroom apartments currently stands at $.

 Rent Prices in Syracuse and Surrounding Areas